eiramarol/eiramarol/README.md

 <!-- - 🤔 I’m looking for help with trying to find my first software engineering job in this current job climate. -->
 - 👩‍💻 I’m currently working as a Presales tech support
-- 🌱 I’m currently learning Test Automation Foundations
+- 🌱 I’m currently learning Jenkins

 ---